Courses

 Many of the most pressing problems in the world can be addressed with data.
 We are awash in data and modern citizenship demands that we become literate in how to interpret data, what assumptions and processes are necessary to analyze data, as well as how we might participate in generating our own analyses and presentations of data.
 Consequently, data analytics is an emerging field with skills applicable to a wide variety of disciplines.
 This course introduces analysis, computation, and presentation concerns through the investigation of data driven puzzles in wide array of fields – political, economic, historical, social, biological, and others.
 No previous experience is required.

-The Data Analytics colloquium involves three central learning components.
-1) regular engagement with guest presentations and community activities in data analytics, 2) group discussion featuring critical analysis and connection of themes found in the guest presentations and in related data analytics topics, and 3) preparation and refinement of professional communication skills necessary for the required internship component of the data analytics major.
+This course serves as the first part of a two-course Data Analytics Colloquium sequence and is designed for sophomore DA students or first-time students.
+The Data Analytics Colloquium course involves three central learning components: regular engagement with guest presentations + community activities in data analytics, group discussion featuring critical analysis and connection of themes found in the guest presentations and in related data analytics topics, preparation and refinement of professional communication skills necessary for the required internship component of the data analytics major.
 This course provides an opportunity for students to connect on data analytics ideas and applications, using a range of perspectives that may or may not be normally encountered in a traditional course.
-Students will develop the knowledge, skills, and methods they need to progress to more advanced learning, while also creating bridges with members of the data analytics community within and outside of Denison.
-The course must be taken twice by majors: once as a sophomore, and again as either a junior or senior.
+Students will develop the knowledge, skills, and methods they need to progress to more advanced learning, while creating bridges with members of the data analytics community within and outside of Denison.
+Students must have sophomore standing or higher, and be a DA major or minor to enroll in this course.

 Prerequisite(s): DA 101 (may be taken concurrently).